htrajan/ht-drawsteel/Classes Single Page/Tactician.md

 **Power Roll + Might:**

-- 11 or lower: 3 damage; you or an ally within 10 can spend a Recovery
+- **11 or lower:** 3 damage; you or an ally within 10 can spend a Recovery
-- 12â16: 5 damage; you or an ally within 10 can spend a Recovery
+- **12-16:** 5 damage; you or an ally within 10 can spend a Recovery
-- 17+: 8 damage; you or an ally within 10 can spend a Recovery, and each of you gains an edge on the next attack they make this encounter
+- **17+:** 8 damage; you or an ally within 10 can spend a Recovery, and each of you gains an edge on the next attack they make this encounter

 ###### Squad!
 Forward!
 (3 Focus)